davidmonterocrespo24/DaveAgent/docs/FILE_MENTIONS.md

 4. **Large files**: Be mindful that very large files will consume context tokens

-5. **Verification**: After selection, CodeAgent shows which files were selected
+5. **Verification**: After selection, DaveAgent shows which files were selected

 ## Examples